-The Middle East Peace Initiative is a group of actively-involved people advocating for peace and opening the way for socially-conscious individuals to help in peacemaking efforts across the Middle East.
+The Middle East Peace Initiative actively advocates for peace and opens the way for socially-conscious individuals to help in peacemaking efforts across the Middle East.

 We do this by increasing awareness of tense stand-offs in the Middle East as well as simmering pots of strife where actions for peace are clearly necessary.
 We also support many excellent organizations dedicated to peaceful coexistence and religious tolerance in this trouble-plagued region.

 In Lebanon — There are currently 1.5 million Syrian refugees in Lebanon.
 As the Palestinian refugee camps have shown us, these bare-existence camps are not only painful hardships for the refugees, they are breeding grounds for angry young men who then feel driven to violence as their only way out.
 Lebanon is suffering from many disasters and has no resources to make these people’s lives better.
 Repatriation is urgently needed to places where these refugees can begin their lives again.
 Before violence occurs.

 In Iran — The current nuclear development activities in Iran are seen as a worldwide military threat.
 So the ongoing negotiations are a clear peace initiative.
 But the problems in Iran are deeper than that.
 The sanctions imposed on this country are having a painful impact on the people who live there.
 This has resulted in angry protests, making the prospects for instability a growing concern.

 In Israel — The Palestinian situation in Israel is well known, but what to do about it has been an ongoing thorn in the side of all involved.
 Negotiations continue in fits and starts.
 Many countries and non-government organizations continue to be involved.
 Yet the solution and outcome remain undecided.